Bharuch: Trade

-Bharuch was a major sea port in the important pre-compass coastal trading routes to points West, perhaps as far back as the days of the Pharaohs, which utilised the regular and predictable Monsoon winds or galleys.
-Many goods from the Far East were trans-shipped there for the annual monsoon winds making it a terminus for several key land-sea trade routes and Bharuch was definitely known to the Greeks, the various Persian Empires and in the Roman Republic and Empire and other Western centres of civilisation, through the end of the European Middle Ages.
+Bharuch was a major seaport in the important pre-compass coastal trading routes to points west, perhaps as far back as the days of the Pharaohs, which utilised the regular and predictable monsoon winds or galleys.
+Many goods from the Far East were trans-shipped here during the annual monsoon winds, making Bharuch a terminus for several key land-sea trade routes.
+Bharuch was known to the Greeks, the Persian Empires, the Roman Republic and Empire, and other Western centres of civilisation through the end of the European Middle Ages.

 In the 1st century AD, Bharuch port has been mentioned as Barigaza.
-Bharuch which was a prosperous and powerful port was an important part of Gujarat until the 16th century.
-Arab traders used to enter Gujarat via Bharuch.
-British, Valandas, and others accepted the importance of Bharuch and established premises and local staff here.
-At the end of the 17th century, the city was plundered twice but resurged quickly after the plunder and a proverb/refrain arose, "Bhangyu Bhangyu Toye Bharuch".
+Bharuch, then a prosperous and powerful port, remained an important part of Gujarat until the 16th century.
+Arab traders entered Gujarat via Bharuch.
+British, Dutch ("Valandas"), and others recognised Bharuch's importance and established premises and local staff here.
+At the end of the 17th century, the city was plundered twice, but resurged quickly, giving rise to the proverb, "Bhangyu Bhangyu Toye Bharuch".

-As a trading depot, the limitations of coastal shipping made it a regular terminus via several mixed trade routes of the fabled spice and silk trading between East and West.
+As a trading depot, the limitations of coastal shipping made Bharuch a regular terminus alongside several mixed trade routes of the famed spice and silk trade between East and West.

-Narmada River's inland access to central and northern India and with a location in the sheltered Gulf of Khambhat in the era of coastal sea travel grew and prospered as a trading transshipment centre and shipbuilding port.
-Until very modern times the only effective way to move goods was by water transport, and Bharuch had sheltered waters in an era without weather forecasting, compasses, and when shipping was necessarily limited to coastal navigation, and the general east–west course of the Narmada gave access to the rich inland empires at the upper reaches of the Narmada, including easy caravan access to the Ganges valley and the plains of Delhi.
+The Narmada River's inland access to central and northern India, combined with Bharuch's sheltered position on the Gulf of Khambhat during an era of coastal sea travel, allowed the city to grow and prosper as a transshipment centre and shipbuilding port.
+Until modern times, water transport was the most effective means of moving goods, and Bharuch offered sheltered waters in an era without weather forecasting or compasses, when navigating was limited to coastal routes.
+The east–west course of the Narmada gave access to inland empires at its upper reaches, including caravan routes to the Ganges valley and the plains of Delhi.

-Broach then (1500-1700) was a major textile manufacturing hub.
-The Broach city was famous for its bafta in the West and Southeast Asian markets.
+Between 1500 and 1700, Bharuch was a major textile-manufacturing hub.
+The city was famous for its bafta, a textile valued in the West and Southeast Asian markets.
 Bafta cloth was among the leading textile products exported to Europe and other parts of the world.